Diversity (politics): Latin America

 Associations between women and integrity appear in Latin America where 32.6 percent of citizens in 2012 said that men are more corrupt as politicians while just 4 percent said women are more corrupt.
-Explanations for this “pro-women” stereotype relate to women’s historical status as outsiders as well as their traditional identities as mothers.
+Explanations for this “pro-women” stereotype relate to women's historical status as outsiders as well as their traditional identities as mothers.

 Michelle Bachelet's 2006 election marked the beginning of a string of presidenta victories in Latin America.
-She set records for presidential popularity in Chile during her first term, and won reelection in one of the most lopsided contests in the country’s history.
+She set records for presidential popularity in Chile during her first term, and won reelection in one of the most lopsided contests in the country's history.
 However, a scandal (Caso Caval) erupted in February 2015, where her daughter-in-law and son, Sebastián Dávalos, were accused of tax fraud.
 Dávalos was the Social-Cultural Director, a position traditionally reserved for first ladies.
 He resigned ten days later.

 Although Bachelet was never directly involved in the scandal, her approval ratings fell from 42 percent in the last quarter of 2014 to 36 percent in the first quarter of 2015 (the period immediately after Caso Caval erupted), 31 percent in the second quarter, and 27 percent in the third quarter.
 These numbers never fully bounced back, hitting 38 percent by February 2018.

 Race in politics

 United Kingdom

-Rishi Sunak (since 2022) was the first non-white Prime Minister of the U.K.
+Rishi Sunak (since 2022) was the first non-white Prime Minister of the UK.